Last updated on 19th August 2019

 How can I find my way around Durham?

 This is a useful map showing all areas of Durham University.
+Alternatively, ask any of the students around college or the porters – everyone’s here to help!

 Is there a bus to college?

 You can get the cathedral bus from Palace Green to the railway station for £1.
 The timetable can be found here.
+Please be aware the bus does not run on Sundays or public holidays, and timetables can change during holiday seasons.

 What is the nightbus?

 The nightbus is a service run by the DSU to enable livers out and those from hill colleges to get home safely after a night out.
-The service is not timetabled but runs from 9pm – 1am Monday to Thursday, 9pm – 3am Friday and Saturday and 9pm – 11pm on Sundays and costs 75p per journey.
+The service is not timetabled but runs from 9pm – 1am Monday to Thursday, 9pm – 3am Friday and Saturday and 9pm – 11pm on Sundays.
+It costs 75p per journey.
 To arrange a pick-up from one of the pick-up locations ring 07854 838890.
 More information about the service and details of the pick-up points are available on the DSU website here.

 Where can I find a taxi?